hungle90/androidvn/_posts/2014-07-21-call-for-papers.markdown

 date:   2015-09-09 09:00:00
 isStaticPost: false
 ---
-GDG DevFest Vietnam 2015 will be held 27th Sep to 10 th October in 3 cities of Vietnam: Hanoi, Da Nang, Ho Chi Minh City If you want to be part of this great event as a speaker you knocked at the good door.
+Vietnam Android Academy 2015 will be held in December in 3 cities of Vietnam: Hanoi, Da Nang, Ho Chi Minh City If you want to be part of this great event as a speaker you knocked at the good door.

-#### Presenters – who should speak at the DevFest Conference?
+#### Android Expert – who should speak at the DevFest Conference?

 * developers (freelance and hired)
 * companies developing software (apps, tools, frameworks etc.)